Sandra Soldan

-Sandra Soldan (born December 27, 1973 in Niteroi) is an athlete from Brazil, who competes in triathlon.
+Sandra Soldan (born December 27, 1973, in Niterói) is an athlete from Brazil, who competes in triathlon.

 Soldan competed at the first Olympic triathlon at the 2000 Summer Olympics.
 She took eleventh place with a total time of 2:03:19.86.
 Four years later, Soldan competed at the 2004 Summer Olympics.
 This time, she did not finish the competition.